Are boating or cruising accidents in the San Juans avoidable?

 We were all staring out the front and not paying attention to our sideways set (side drift) when out of the corner of my eye I caught a movement that turned out to be rocks coming at us fast. (full flood must have been 3+ knots) The current was forcing us sideways straight onto the rocks of tiny Pointer Island.
 I swung hard over and pushed her to full throttle, our outboard barely pulled us away with one hundred feet and two or three seconds to spare.
 I shuddered thinking of my family on board and almost quit boating right then and there.

-I have located Pointer Island in Rosario Strait below, the link will take you to it and show you how on the rocks we would have been.
+I have located Pointer Island in Rosario Strait below.
+The link will take you to it and show you where we would have been.

 No comments: